charlesweir/LUThesisTemplate/README.txt

 Lancaster University Thesis Template

 This is a version of the thesis template created by Kayla Friedman and Malcolm Morgan - see https://neuraldischarge.wordpress.com/2013/11/05/the-only-phdmasters-thesis-template-for-word-you-will-ever-need/ .
-This page provides instructions and background, and also has a good PowerPoint presentation by Malcolm Morgan on using Word for thesis writing.
+See that page for instructions and background; it also has a good PowerPoint presentation by Malcolm Morgan on using Word for thesis writing.

 I have made the following changes for Lancaster University use:
 * Changed filenames